thefezz/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 If you didn’t get any violations, one these is a possibility:

-1. SFGE did not identify any entry points
+1. Graph Engine did not identify any entry points
-2. SFGE ran into errors for all the entry points identified
+2. Graph Engine ran into errors for all the entry points identified
 3. Your code is actually secure

 Since #1 and #2 exist, you may still want to manually make sure your code is secure.